davidjpfeiffer/game-engine/README.md

 ### Features

+- Parallel processing support for multiple games
+- Custom exceptions and elegant exception handling
-- Display single move at a time for single game
+- Display visual game state one move at a time
 - Display summary statistics for multiple games
-- Elegant error handling
-- Parallel processing support for multiple games

 ### License